uswds/uswds-site/pages/getting-started/developers.md

 ## JS customization

 The JavaScript for the standards is separated into components in the same manner as the visual interface which is all initialized with event handlers when the DOM is ready.
-These components are accessible as CommonJS modules that can be required in other JavaScript files which then must be fuilt for the browser.
-The components are currently not accessible in the global browser scope, but can be easily extended to be included by requiring `components` and setting it to a global scope:
+These components are accessible as CommonJS modules that can be required in other JavaScript files which then must be built for the browser.
+The components are currently not accessible in the global browser scope, but can be extended to be included by requiring `components` and setting it to a global scope:

 ```js
 window.uswds = require('./components');